jup-ag/space-station/guides/2-jupiter-swap/1-swap.md

 11. **Action - Swap:** Once you have confirmed all the parameters, LFG!

 :::tip [Token List](/docs/token-list/token-list-api)
-By default, `Strict` token list will be enabled, without unknown or banned tokens, users can choose to toggle on the `All` list to include the full list of all SPL tokens in Solana that is available to trade.
+By default, `Strict` token list will be enabled, without unknown or banned tokens, users can choose to toggle on the `All` list to include the full list of all SPL tokens in Solana that are available to trade.
 :::

 ### Order Routings